TimMangan/App-Info/docs/Windows/Techsmith/Camtasia/InstallConfigure.md

 To determine if this dependency is already present, test for
     'HKLM:\SOFTWARE\WOW6432Node\Microsoft\EdgeUpdate\Clients\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5}'

-## EXE Dependency based installer for VC redistributables
+## EXE Dependency installer for VC redistributables

 The product requires VC redistributables (x64 14.29.301330) as a dependency.
-This is provided as an exe installer
+This is provided by the exe installer, but you may need to add it if you use the MSI installer.

 The dependency exe installer supports silent installation:
 * Use '/quiet /install' for silent installation.